 The CCP sees itself as rejuvenating “the Chinese nation” and restoring China’s former glory: it is not just building any kind of civilisation – it is building a unique, ecological kind of civilisation.

 Judith Shapiro: In some ways, that’s been part of the governance system of the Chinese Communist Party (CCP) from the beginning: the idea that the CCP represents the people and knows better than the people at the same time.

-Yifei Li: Ecological civilization is an overarching governmental strategy.
+Yifei Li: Ecological civilisation is an overarching governmental strategy.
 There is a premature tendency on the part of many observers – both inside and outside China – to dismiss it as propaganda.
-Ecological civilization represents Chinese Marxism’s unique “innovation” to the classic Marxist formulation of the stages of development, from agricultural society to imperialism, to capitalism, to socialism and then, ultimately, to communism.
-Chinese state-sponsored Marxists are essentially suggesting that ecological civilization is the transitional stage from socialism to communism.
+Ecological civilisation represents Chinese Marxism’s unique “innovation” to the classic Marxist formulation of the stages of development, from agricultural society to imperialism, to capitalism, to socialism and then, ultimately, to communism.
+Chinese state-sponsored Marxists are essentially suggesting that ecological civilisation is the transitional stage from socialism to communism.
 So, they are suggesting that China is experiencing something that is Marxist but that Karl Marx himself didn’t even see.
 In that sense, it becomes a unique intellectual contribution.

 Judith Shapiro: It’s worth remembering that this notion has been included in the Chinese state constitution and the five-year plans: they could just as easily have used the phrase “sustainable development”, but they chose not to because that would have been a Western import.

 Can you explain the phenomenon of “green grabbing” and what this tells us about the Chinese government’s approach to energy transition on the ground?